April Birthstone

 The Classic · D–F Grade

 Pure carbon with no trace impurities.
-The most traditional and widely recognized diamond.
+The most traditional and widely recognized natural diamond.
 Graded D (perfectly colorless) through Z. The benchmark against which all others are measured.

 Fancy Yellow